johnwesleyquintero/wesai-np/README.md

 - **Robust Editing Experience:** A reliable undo/redo system that covers all note attributes (title, content, tags) ensures you never lose an idea.
 - **Command Palette:** Press `Ctrl/Cmd + K` to access nearly every application feature, from creating notes to executing AI actions.
 - **Slash Commands:** Type `/` in the editor to quickly insert headings, lists, to-do items, dividers, and trigger AI actions.
+- **Edit Last Message:** Press `ArrowUp` in an empty chat input to quickly recall, edit, and resubmit your last query.
 - **Saved Chat Responders:** Save and reuse common prompts in the "Responder" chat mode, turning complex customer service tasks into one-click actions.
 - **Collapsible Sidebar:** Maximize your writing space on desktop by collapsing the sidebar to a compact, icon-only view.
 - **Drag & Drop Import:** Drag text or markdown files directly into the editor or onto a folder in the sidebar to instantly create new notes.